Frequently Asked Questions

 Carbon dioxide (CO2) is a non-flammable, non-explosive, naturally occurring gas.
 Humans exhale it with every breath; it is used in hundreds of products including soda, dry ice and fire extinguishers; and is a necessary component of plant growth.
 It’s the bubbles in your soda or beer.

-In the event of a leak, pipeline systems are designed to automatically shut down, ceasing all operations until the cause is determined and repaired.
+In the event of a leak, pipeline and injection well systems are designed to automatically shut down, ceasing all operations until the cause is determined and repaired.
+Operation does not resume until any issues are fixed and the regulator has approved CO2 injection can restart.

 Why do we call it carbon capture, CCS, or CCUS?